Online Marketing & Digital Marketing

 5. Efficiency

-The product should be simple to use so that users don't have to spend a lot of time getting familiar with it.
+The product should be simple to use so that people don't have to spend a lot of time getting familiar with it.

 6. Compatibility

-As far as possible, you should try to offer a product or service that is compatible with other products that the customer is already using.
+As far as possible, you should try to offer a product or service compatible with other products the customer is already using.

 7. Empathy

-Make sure that your customer service is well-trained and friendly since the user is not only looking for answers, but also for the brand to be understanding.
-It is important that the customer service is quick and reliable as well.
+Ensure that your customer service is well-trained and friendly since the user is looking for answers and for the brand to be understanding.
+The customer service must be quick and reliable as well.

 8. Transparency